 William W. O’Brien (D) has served the residents of North Providence in District 54 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
-He serves as the second vice-chairman of both the House Corporations Committee and the House Rules Committee and is the second vice chair of the House Environment and Natural Resources and the House Committee on Rules and is a member of the House Committee on Finance and the House Committee on Environment and Natural Resources.
+He serves as the second vice-chairman of both the House Corporations Committee and the House Rules Committee and is the second vice chair of the House Environment and Natural Resources and the House Committee on Rules and is a member of the House Finance Committee and he is the chair of the Permanent Joint Committee on State Lottery.